mortonmills/docs-gen/README.md

 then another object containing the inputFileNames, docsDir, and outfileName will passed to that function.
 Otherwise the value should be a String.

+Objects are useful when the value is not known and so a function can be used at runtime.
+File names in a directory can be used for the title of the document generated

 ## Structuring Options